UnicoLab/keras-model-registry/docs/layers_implementation_guide.md

 ## Layer Structure

-All layers in the KMR project should follow this structure:
+All layers in the KerasFactory project should follow this structure:

 1. **Module Docstring**: Describe the purpose and functionality of the layer.
 2. **Imports**: Import necessary dependencies (Keras only, no TensorFlow).